bicknell/DCC-Mobile-Decoder/software/reference/Breadboard-1.X/PROJECT.md

 ### TMR0

-Configured as a once a second timer for statistics.
+Configured for every 20ms as a periodic timer.

 - Check "Enable Timer"
-- Clock prescaler "1:512"
+- Clock prescaler "1:16"
 - Clock source "LFINTOSC"
-- Requested period "1s"
+- Requested period "20ms"

+It is used to run the dcc_periodic routine which checks for things like needing to exit service mode, if periodic statistics should be checked, and if anlog mode should be enabled.

 ### TMR2